TechnicalPursuit/TIBET/doc/markdown/tibet-context.1.md

 ## DESCRIPTION

-Displays information about the current project including values for the library root, application root, current project name, etc.
+Displays core contextual information about the current project including values for the library root, application root, current project name, etc. The data provided is often helpful in showing you where the key paths for project launch point and what the baseline boot profile elements are.

 ## EXAMPLES

+### In a TIBET project

+    $ tibet context

+    {
+        "name": "d2d",
+        "version": "0.1.0",
+        "in_library": false,
+        "in_project": true,
+        "~": "~/tmp/d2d",
+        "~app": "~/public",
+        "~lib": "~app/TIBET-INF/tibet",
+        "boot": {
+            "package": "~app_cfg/main.xml",
+            "configs": ["base", "contributor", "developer", "full", "test"]
+        }
+    }

 ### In the TIBET library

     $ tibet context

     {
         "name": "tibet",
         "version": "v5.0.0-dev.7",